 Indicator A: The City and County are working to eliminate Indicator B: The Tuscan aquifer is a groundwater reservoir providing municipal and agricultural water to the area.
-Its protection is of great importance.
+Its prothe potential to pollute groundwater.
+Tracking the total annual tection is of great importance.
 Cal Water is responsible for providing a safe and sustainable water supply.
 Tracking per capita water consumption will help measure progress in conserving this resource.